 Ocellus: Thanks!
 Wait, what did you say about me?

 - When Twilight proposes her school to the EEA, she explains it to be a way to teach friendship and understanding to all creatures, but Chancellor Neighsay believes it to be a way for ponies to properly learn to defend themselves against various "dangerous creatures", and immediately shuts it down when he discovers those very creatures have been welcomed as students.

 - Twilight herself falls victim to them when she insists on the Mane Six following EEA guidelines to the letter in their classes, except, as the Mane Six lament once she leaves, there's nothing in the book about teaching virtues like Loyalty and Honesty.
 Twilight is trying to run the School of Friendship as a proper education facility, not realizing the intention of the school doesn't roll up to that model.

 - Eye Twitch: Twilight suffers this when Chancellor Neighsay arrives to inspect the school.

 - Angel Bunny face-paws at Fluttershy's rehearsal of greeting for her students, since she's, as usual, not terribly assertive.

 - Later, Starlight Glimmer face-hoofs after hearing Rainbow Dash's not-so-convincing excuses for her students disappearing.

 - Fantastic Racism:

 - Chancellor Neighsay wants to keep the friendship school open specifically to help ponies against the other races of Equestria.
-When he finds out that the school will admit any creature, he promptly locks the school gates with a magic spell (though his stated reasons for closing the school are due to rule violations and other such things, not the species of the students).
+When he finds out that the school will admit any creature (which is what Twilight told him what her school was for earlier), he promptly locks the school gates with a magic spell (though his stated reasons for closing the school are due to rule violations and other such things, not the species of the students).

 - The students themselves start out this way, bickering over the differences between their races.
 Once they start helping each other skip class and have genuine fun together, they start to look past it.